rocketleaguemoddingwiki/rocketleaguemoddingwiki.github.io/pages/tutorials/how_to_make_grass.md

 Now you can edit your 5 files.

-> 0 is for blue.
+> The textures ending with 0 are for blue side.
 The mask will be applied on the whole field, not only a side. remember ?

 {% include image.html filename="grass_3.jpg" alt_text="The mask is applied to the whole field.
 Base and Grass aren't." %}